starrchen/tunr_sinatra/readme.md

 Today, you are going to use Sinatra to listen for HTTP requests and serve HTML (rendered from ERB templates) in response.

 The first route we are going to write will handle GET requests made to the root of the app ('/').
 We add this route to our _General routes_ section of our app.rb file because it is not requesting information regarding one of our models (TODO: work on this language).
+(TODO: add screenshot)